danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 ### Get a twitter developer account

-Now that you've collected and prepared quote material, you can apply for a twitter developer account.
-You may like to actually apply for the account first, in case you run into any snags, so its ready when you are ready.
-However, in my experience, it takes more time to gather and prepare quotes than to get the developer account.
+Now that you've collected and prepared quote material, go ahead and apply for a twitter developer account.

-If you have any questions about this process, beyond the scope of this article, or questions about using your twitter developer account more generally, you can check out the [Twitter Developer Forums](https://twittercommunity.com/)
+If you have any questions about this process, have any trouble or questions about using your twitter developer account more generally, you can check out the [Twitter Developer Forums](https://twittercommunity.com/).

 #### Apply